evamartin1240/ADSDB/README.md

 # ADSDB <a href="https://github.com/evamartin1240/ADSDB"><img src="others/spotify.png" align="right" height="25" /></a> <a href="https://github.com/evamartin1240/ADSDB"><img src="others/ticketmaster.png" align="right" height="20" /></a>

-## Data Management Backbone
+## Data Management Backbone & Analytical Backbone

-This repository contains the data management backbone for our project.
+This repository contains the data management backbone and analytical backbone for our project.

 We've implemented two methods for running the operations environment:

-1. **Web Interface**: Access the pipeline through our [web interface](https://evamartin1240-adsdb-app-ofogzr.streamlit.app/).
+1. **Web Interface**: Access the pipeline through our [web interface](https://evamartin1240-adsdb-app-ofogzr.streamlit.app/), or host it locally.

 2. **Command Line (CLI)**: Run all operations directly from the terminal.

+> **Note:** Due to limits in the Streamlit Community Cloud free plan, it is possible to encounter issues using the app online.
+If you encounter any issues, we advise you clone this repo and host the application locally.
+To do so, simply set up your Python environment as shown below and run `streamlit run app.py`.

 ## Web Interface